Telephone rings Old transmitter beckons Dishes get cold

 Not exactly the 5/7/5 of a traditional haiku, but close enough.
-This year, it was the nearly 30 year old Broadcast Electronics FM35A at WEBE.
-A set of readings from the remote control reveal; zero forward power, zero plate current and 12.8 KV plate voltage.
+This year, it was the nearly 30-year-old Broadcast Electronics FM35A at WEBE.
+A set of readings from the remote control reveal; zero forward power, zero plate current, and 12.8 KV plate voltage.
 My first assumption was some sort of drive issue; a failed exciter or IPA driver.
-After starting the backup transmitter and making sure that it was running stably, I spoke with the program director and told him we would be out next morning.
+After starting the backup transmitter and making sure that it was running stably, I spoke with the program director and told him we would be out the next morning.

 Upon arriving at the transmitter site, I found the BE transmitter had no filament voltage.
-An obvious clue, I began working backwards from the tube socket until I found this:
+An obvious clue, I began working backward from the tube socket until I found this:

 This is the auto-transformer that regulates the filament voltage.
 Schematically, it is noted as T204 and it is in series with one side of the filament transformer.
 This one is burned open.
 The bad news; Broadcast Electronics does not stock this part, it is a special order item, the replacement part costs $2,800 dollars and it will take a few weeks to get here.
 The good news, after digging through our stock of old transmitter parts, I found an exact replacement:

 You know those fancy new facilities pictures with the accompanying article you can normally find in the trades?
 The article usually expounds on how this guy made the decisions on purchase then these guys worked hard and pulled it all together.
 Here is the work hard and pulling it all together story.

 WEBE and WICC have been in the same studio building for several decades.
 The Pacific Recorders and Engineering equipment, while great, is tired and worn out.
 On top of that, an F1 tornado ripped the AC units off the roof last June, ripping the membrane and doing extensive water damage to the facility.